 My first book, The First Atomic Age: Scientists, Radiations and the American Public, 1845-1945, is an examination the first half-century of Americans' experiences of radiation and radioactivity.
 I argue that the intense interest they generated among nonscientists influenced the prestige of science and medicine, and provided the real foundation for post-Hiroshima nuclear culture.
 My second book project, on which I am currently conducting research, deals with the relationship between scientific authority and adult sexual education in late nineteenth and early twentieth century America.

-My colleague Alix Hui and I are the incoming editors for the Editorship of the History of Science Society.
-Starting in July 2019, we will be responsible for the Society’s publications, including Isis and Osiris and an expanded roster of digital publications.
+My colleague Alix Hui and I are the editors for History of Science Society’s publications, including Isis, Osiris, and the Isis Current Bibliography.

 - M.A. and Ph.D. in History of Science, University of Wisconsin-Madison (2008)